-Cheerleading is a very interesting sport.
-Normally, people think of it as something that is simply a tool to cheer the players of some other game.
-It might have started that way, but cheerleading has grown to be something better today.
-It has become a sport in itself and has a close connection with gymnastics, which then follows a close relationship with dance.
-This way, cheerleading is not just about shouting slogans and reciting the alphabets of the name of the team.
-It is about dedication and strength and talent.
-If you are interested in cheerleading or like to watch films that indulge in athletics and gymnastics, then we have you covered.
-Here’s the list of really good cheerleading movies on Netflix that are available to stream right now:
+Cheerleading is an exciting sport.
+Usually, people think of it as simply a tool to cheer the players of some other game.
+It might have started that way, but cheerleading has become something better today.
+It has become a sport in itself and closely connects with gymnastics, which then follows a close relationship with dance.
+This way, cheerleading is not just about shouting slogans and reciting the letters of the team’s name.
+It is about dedication, strength, and talent.
+If you are interested in cheerleading or like to watch films that indulge in athletics and gymnastics, Netflix offers a wide range of stories in the genre to keep you entertained.

 10. Step Sisters (2018)

-Competitions are never won by a single person.
+A single person never wins competitions.
 There is always a team involved.
-Even for the sports, like gymnastics, that involve a single person to compete, there is a team of coaches and trainers and people who act as motivating figures in their lives.
+Even for sports, like gymnastics, that involve a single person to compete, there is a team of coaches and trainers and people who act as motivating figures in their lives.
 Jamilah knows the importance of teamwork.
 She knows the importance of a lot of things, that’s why she’s one of the best students in her school.
-She has a great reputation with the dean, she’s the president of her sorority, and has ambitious plans for her future.
+She has an excellent reputation with the dean, she’s the president of her sorority, and has ambitious plans for her future.
 And the cherry on the top is her excellence at step dancing.
-However, the responsibility of upholding the name of the institution isn’t just hers to have.
-When a group of girls spoil that reputation, Jamilah is forced to train them and win a competition of step dancing.
+However, upholding the institution’s name isn’t just hers to have.
+When a group of girls spoils that reputation, Jamilah is forced to train them and win a competition in step dancing.
+You can watch ‘Step Sisters’ here.

 9. Jessica Darling’s It List (2016)

-Directed by Ali Scher, ‘Jessica Darling’s It List’ is a teenage family drama movie that focuses on the themes of trials of adolescence and embracing ones’ true self.
+Directed by Ali Scher, ‘Jessica Darling’s It List’ is a teenage family drama movie that focuses on the themes of the trials of adolescence and embracing one’s true self.
 The film revolves around a 7th grader named Jessica Darling, who is ready for the new academic year and is unconcerned about the social hierarchies that typically exist in usual social settings.
 However, before her first day, her popular older sister Bethany offers the titular protagonist some crucial life advice and the key to climbing to the top of the popularity chain.
 Her instructions seem simple, but when Jessica puts them into practice, they almost always end up horribly.
-Although the films’ primary storyline is not cheerleading, the protagonist and other characters participate in it in multiple instances.
+Although the film’s primary storyline is not cheerleading, the protagonist and other characters participate in it in multiple instances.
+Feel free to check out the movie here.

 7. Poms (2019)

 Written by Zara Hayes and Shane Atkinson, ‘Poms’ is a comedy film that stars Diane Keaton, Jacki Weaver, Pam Grier, Celia Weston, and Alisha Boe.
-The movie centers upon Martha, an introverted woman who is looking to settle down unnoticed after moving to a retirement community.
+The movie centers upon Martha, an introverted woman looking to settle down unnoticed after moving to a retirement community.
 However, God has other plans for her as her fun-loving neighbor Sheryl is eager to become her best friend.
 Although Martha initially has reservations, she eventually becomes comfortable with Sheryl, and the two become great friends and open about their deepest desires to one another.
-While there is no dearth of activities to participate in the retirement community, the duo ends up forming a cheerleading squad.
+While there is no shortage of activities to participate in the retirement community, the duo forms a cheerleading squad.
+You can stream the movie here.

 6. Going for Gold (2018)